glorwlin/glorwlin.github.io/docs/sql/sqlite-mysql-postgresql.md

 ### Pros

 Popularity & ease of use
-: - experienced data administrators available
+: There are experienced data administrators in the job market and abundant support online.
-: - abundant support online

 Security
-: support user management, as opposed to SQLite
+: MySQL supports user management, as opposed to SQLite.

 Replication
-: - support setting up a database backup solution
-: - support horizontally scaling a database
+: MySQL supports setting up a database backup solution and horizontally scaling a database.

 ### Cons